Rokutann/npy.el/README.md

 ## Caveats

-* It slows down your Emacs startup process significantly when you restore lots of Python sources with desktop-mode.
+* It slows down your Emacs startup process significantly when you restore lots of Python files with desktop-mode.

 ## Known issues